Lady of the Sunshine

 DETAILS

 Practicing biodynamic.
 100% Pinot Noir.
-A brand-new wine from Lady of the Sunshine, 2023 is its first release.
-Winemaker Gina Giugni and spouse Mikey assumed a 10-year lease of the Mountain Meadow vineyard in 2023, located in the northwest mountains of the SLO Coast AVA.
+Winemaker Gina Giugni and assumed a 10-year lease of the Mountain Meadow vineyard in 2023, located in the northwest mountains of the SLO Coast AVA.
 Gina describes it as “a whimsical meadow plot in the mountains above Cayucos, sitting above 1500 feet elevation, yet only four miles from the coast.”
 The vineyard is planted to clone 667 Pinot Noir, positioned at 12 x 6 foot spacing, dry-farmed and head-trained.
-The fruit was fermented 75% whole-cluster; the grapes fermented with native yeast; they were pressed once dryn in a wooden basket press.
+The fruit was fermented 100% whole-cluster; the grapes fermented with native yeast; they were pressed once dry in a wooden basket press.
 Then the wine was transferred to old French oak barrels.
-The wine aged for 17 months in barrel with no sulfur, “to soften its mountain edges.”
+The wine aged for 10 months in barrel with no sulfur, “to soften its mountain edges.”
 Ultimately the wine was racked for the first time to bottle, without fining or filtration.
 Gina says the wine is “coastal and fragrant, but hearty.”

 Download Tech Sheet